|

 or Whereas

-hydrolysis of any of the three other isomeric
+hydrolysis of any of three other isomeric

 aromatic halogen compounds, namely